NeuroDesk/neurodesk.github.io/content/en/developers/documentation/creating-website-content.md

 ```bash
 git branch tutorial-template
 ```
-  - Checkout the branch you want to use for the addition of your new tutorial
+  - Checkout the branch you want to use for the addition or changes you'd like to make
 ```bash
 git checkout tutorial-template
 ```